catseye/Matchbox/README.md

 which they write to and read from is shared between them.

-It then computes all possible interleavings of these two programs, and executes them all, each on a freshly-zeroed shared memory.
-Unless _all_ the interleavings leave the memory in exactly the same state after execution, the programs have a race condition.
+It then computes all possible interleavings of these two programs, and executes them all, each on freshly-zeroed registers and shared memory.
+Unless _all_ the possible interleavings leave the memory in exactly the same state after execution, the programs have a race condition.

 Basic Examples
 --------------